-Some of us can’t wait to stay in a luxury hotel after lockdown, while others are more cautious – and like me, you’re probably a bit of both (check out my article on what to expect from a hotel stay during Covid here).
-However as UK luxury hotels – especially country house hotels – typically come with large, well-ventilated rooms, spacious dining and bar areas, outdoor seating and most importantly, absolutely hundreds acres of land and beautiful gardens for that crucial social-distancing and epic post-lockdown walks, they are better placed than most to provide a safe staycation option.
+Should lockdowns return, the best hotels for social distancing are going to be in demand.
+UK luxury hotels – especially country house hotels – typically come with large, well-ventilated rooms, spacious dining and bar areas, outdoor seating and acres of land and beautiful gardens making them perfect for that crucial social-distancing and safe staycation option.

 With more than 1,000 acres of land on the Hertfordshire/Bedfordshire border, its own fleet of London taxis and a palatial restaurant, bar, lounges and bedrooms, the five-star Luton Hoo luxury hotel is built on such a grand scale that social distancing will not be a problem.
 Grand enough to have hosted The Queen and Prince Philip for part of their honeymoon and glamorous enough for Hollywood – Eyes Wide Shut, Four Weddings and a Funeral and The World is Not Enough were all filmed here – Luton Hoo is one of the top luxury hotels in Southern England and is taking bookings from 4th July.